zsquareplusc/python-msp430-tools/doc/asm/forth.rst

 msp430.asm.h2forth
 ~~~~~~~~~~~~~~~~~~
 This tool can be used to convert C header to a Forth_ file.
 Each ``#define``
 will be turned into a ``CONSTANT``.
-It's main purpose is the get access to the
+It's main purpose is to get access to the
 peripheral an bit definitions from the TI header files.